PROGrand/extract_loudest_section/README.md

  - It only deals with mono 16-bit WAVs, since that's all I need.

- - It takes two command line arguments, the first is the glob for the .wavs to read (for example "*/*.wav") and the second is the root of the output directory.
-Sub-directories one level deep will be created, and output files will be placed with the same names in those directories under the output root.
+ - It takes two command line arguments, the first is the input directory for the .wavs to read and the second is the root of the output directory.
+Sub-directories one level deep will be created, and output files will be placed with the same names in those directory under the output root.
 This peculiar setup is so that it's easy for me to process my files of speech data.'

 ## Building

-There's a Makefile for Linux and Xcode project for MacOS.
+There's a Makefile for Linux and MinGW and Xcode project for MacOS (not tested in port yet).